ahmetson/mistransfer/README.md

-# user-caring - recover your user's nfts and tokens with zero cost

-Let's assume that user sent some nft to a wrong smartcontract.
-There is no way to recover them unless the developer didn't add that functionality.
-In other example, what if a user sent the tokens to the address of the token itself?
-There is no way to return them back.

-Due to technical limitations you can't prevent it programmatically.
-The smartcontracts don't have a way to look to the past transactions.
-Simply adding a control to withdraw tokens or nfts is not enough.
-The owner of the smartcontract has to check the transactions to verify the transfer.

-That's why developers aren't building it, as they have to put a lot of effort in recovery without getting anything in back.
+# Zero deployment cost recovery of lost crypto

+Sometimes, we accidentally send our crypto assets to the wrong address.
+I, for example, sent the tokens to the token address itself.

+While it's impossible to return the assets from the wallet addresses, it is possible to prevent losing funds that are sent to the smartcontracts.

+The smartcontract developers need two things to help the users.
+First, a smartcontract must have a function that returns the NFTs/Tokens.
+Second, a developer must verify the user address by looking at the transactions.

+The first part of the solution is solved easily by adding a simple function.
+However, the second part of the solution is problematic.
+It needs special and unfeasible customer service.
+This support system must receive the user's requests, verify them on the transaction, and then trigger the function on the smartcontract.
+It all costs unnecessary time and money.

+But what if we had an automatic, zero-cost for developers solution?

-**User Caring** is a trust-less, automatic user's asset recovery with zero cost or maintain for the developers.
+**User Caring** is a trust-less,  njautomatic user's asset recovery with zero cost or maintenance for the developers.
 The only thing for the developers is to extend their smartcontracts from `UserCaring` and pass the recovering contract address:

 ```solidity